As my novel ideas have come screaming back like a furious banshee over the last few weeks, it got me thinking about the Stages of Writing.

 The writer’s temperament rears its head here, spitting and cursing and if you are smart, you step away until you’re ready to address those gaping holes.

 (Or if you are like me you continue to try and force the round peg through the square hole because god-damn it that round hole scene is AWESOME and just NEEDS TO BE THERE!!)

-Check out: outlining your novel
+Check out: How to outline your novel

-Stage 5 – Writing (oh boy, finally the fun bit)
+Stage 5 – Writing

-Yes the fun stage, the one we’ve all been waiting for.
+Yes, the fun stage, the one we’ve all been waiting for.
 The words can’t be typed fast enough as the characters chatter away in our heads and the whole thing unfolds as an awesome movie that we could watch over and over.

-Stage 6 – Crippling Doubt (can sometimes develop into full blown Creative Constipation)
+Stage 6 – Crippling Doubt

 This can strike at any time amid the writing though I usually get it about a third of the way through.
-Suddenly something don’t feel right or I’ll hit a minor snag that builds in until I’m glowering at the screen convinced that writing is not “my thing”.
+Suddenly something doesn’t feel right or I’ll hit a minor snag that builds in until I’m glowering at the screen convinced that writing is not “my thing”.

 It is the curse of the creative soul, whether writers, musicians, artists etc, we can become overwhelmed with feelings of inadequacy and doubt in our work.
 It’s shit but it happens to us all.